 Add the impact of climate change, which is shifting water flows and leading to potential water shortages worldwide, and there is a pressing need for governments and the private sector to invest in water infrastructure.

+Water exchange-traded funds (ETFs) are baskets of stocks that provide broad exposure to the sector without forcing an investor to pick individual companies.
 You'd have to buy a lot of stocks to get exposure to the entire sector.
-With that in mind, it might make more sense to invest in water through an exchange-traded fund (ETF) that gives you a small interest in many companies focused on making sure clean water gets to where it is needed.
+So it could make more sense to invest in water through an ETF that gives you a small interest in many companies focused on making sure clean water gets to where it is needed.

 Top water ETFs in 2025